Sunday, October 13, 2024

 Peter Steiner in The New Yorker

 "On the Internet, no one knows you are a dog" -- or a lunatic, or a bot.
 Famously observed by Peter Steiner's 1993 cartoon, this became known as "context collapse," broadly understood as a core reason why internet discourse is so problematic.
-Much of the meaning derives from context external to the message itself -- who is speaking to who, from and to what community, with what norms and assumptions.
+Much of the meaning derives from context external to the message itself -- who is speaking to whom, from and to what community, with what norms and assumptions.
 That has largely been lost in current social media (and in emerging AIs).

 Consider how the kind of social mediation ecosystem processes envisioned here differ from what current major platforms offer in the way of community support -- and thus fail to provide essential context: